 Potential wearables and IoMT solutions that are commercially available and can be used for the assessment of CIPN outcome measures in a home-based setting are reported in Table 4.
-Patient reported outcomes, that is, CIPN sensory symptoms and pain severity, disability, QoL, and other symptoms and subjective complaints, might be measured with speech interaction by environmental sensors, questionnaire administration, speech recognition systems, and commercially available mobile phones.
+Patient reported outcomes, i.e., CIPN sensory symptoms and pain severity, disability, quality of life, and other symptoms and subjective complains, might be measured with speech interaction by environmental sensors, questionnaire administration, speech recognition systems and commercially available mobile phones.
 Somatosensory thresholds and function might be evaluated by wearable and portable devices, with some sensors already available.
-Assessment of sensorimotor function,
+Assessment of sensorimotor function, gait and balance is based on wearable devices, smartwatches and wrist bands that integrate inertial and physiological sensors to recognize specific motor tasks, and smartphones with mobile apps and human activity recognition algorithms.
+A range of commercially available accelerometers, gyroscopes, compasses, GPS devices, mobile phones and smartwatches/wristbands may be used to assess sensorimotor function.
+Other instrumental measures, e.g., NCS, autonomic testing and pain pathways testing should be considered very preliminary in this context, as there are few available devices, mainly for autonomic testing (e.g., E4 Wristband, NeXus Skin Conductance Sensor, Emotion Pharos 180) and they have not been explored in CIPN, yet.
+The instrumental assessment of CIPN measures via devices and IoT/IoMT solutions might represent an important field of development that might be applied to other peripheral neuropathies.